juanmirocks/jeniatagger/README.md

 * The output of the port has been successfully tested to be equal to the original's.
 * Only, the output is not the same with tokens using Unicode characters.
 In fact, the original code did not handle these well.
 * The built-in tokenizer has not been implemented yet.
 For now, you have to use your own.
 See the [original README](https://github.com/jmcejuela/jeniatagger/ORIGINAL_GENIATAGGER_README).
+Contributions are welcome.
 * Besides some few improvements and refactoring, for now the java code resembles almost exactly the original.